PNG to ICO – complete guide

 Why ICO is still needed

 ICO can embed multiple bitmap sizes in one file.
-Windows and many legacy contexts prefer ICO, and some tooling still looks specifically for favicon.ico
+Windows and many legacy contexts prefer ICO, and some tooling still looks specifically for favicon.ico at the site root.
+Shipping an ICO ensures your brand mark appears correctly everywhere.

 Recommended sizes